 The group performed off and on during the early 2000s and issued a handful of compilation albums.
 Bassist and founding member Mickie Jones passed away in 2009 after battling liver cancer.
 Punky Meadows released a solo LP, Fallen Angel, in 2016, and in 2018, Meadows and DiMino toured under the name Frank DiMino & Punky Meadows of Angel.
 The band officially re-formed the following year with Meadows and DiMino joined by Danny Farrow, Steve E. Ojane, Billy Orrico, and Charlie Calv.
 The newly reactivated Angel released their seventh studio effort, Risen, later that October.

 18+ w/proper ID & All Ages w/parent

-Free Parking and Outdoor Smoking Patio
+Free Lite Parking & Outdoor Smoking Patio

 No Re-Entry / No Backpacks / No Outside Beverages